Proton Business Suite Review (2026): Is It Finally a Google Workspace Killer?

 | Privacy-Centric Approach | Proton offers a privacy-focused suite that prioritizes user data security over monetization |

-| Feature Set | Includes encrypted email, calendar, cloud storage, VPN, and password management tools |
+| Feature Set | Now includes encrypted email, calendar, Docs, Sheets, Albums, cloud storage, VPN, password management, and Lumo AI assistant |

 | Subscription Model | Proton's subscription model, unlike many competitors, supports privacy without ads or tracking |